Introduction

 for all fractions.

-Arrange these fractions into ascending order
+Arrange fractions into ascending order.

 These fractions are unlike fractions with different numerators.